-Let’s sail back from the River Seine to the Wadden Sea, to sailertown Harlingen.
-Once we have sketched the history of sex and the sea of Harlingen, we will sail to broader horizons and discover how life looked like of women living at the fringes of the coastal society.
+Let’s sail back from the river Seine to the Wadden Sea, to sailertown Harlingen.
+Once we have sketched the history of sex and the sea in Harlingen, we'll sail to broader horizons.
+To discover how life looked like of women living at the fringes of the North Sea coastal society.
 The lives of women on the waterfront (Cordingly 2001).

 2. Port by the Wadden Sea

 2.1. brief history of Harlingen

-Harlingen is in the northwest of the Netherlands, on the shores of the Wadden Sea.
-A shallow sea that falls dry twice a day during low tide.
+Harlingen is situated in the north-west of the Netherlands, on the shores of the Wadden Sea.
+A shallow sea with strong tides, that falls dry twice a day during low tide.
 Read our post Yet another wayward archipelago to learn more about this muddy sanctuary and its common cultural heritage stretching from province Friesland in the Netherlands to southern Jutland in Denmark.
 Morphologically, Harlingen lies on the northern ridge of the former Marne estuary.
 Marne was once a sea loch, continuing its way northbound under the name Jetting, up to the river Vlie (also written as river Flee).
 Flowing out in the North Sea, eventually.